Skip to main content

 Freshman Seminars:

-Socialism has recently become a very hot topic in American politics -- something that people are fighting for and fighting against.
+What Is Socialism?
+(And What Isn't): Socialism has recently become a very hot topic in American politics -- something that people are fighting for and fighting against.
 Conservatives, libertarians, and others on the political "right" continue their long tradition of rejecting as "socialism" a wide range of policies they do not like.
-But many progressives and others on the "left", inspired by Bernie Sanders and like-minded activists, have recently started to embrace this term -- a label that many had long tried to run away from.
+But many progressives and others on the "left," inspired by Bernie Sanders and like-minded activists, have recently started to embrace this label (after running away from it in the past).